 The OutsideIN consortium is committed to addressing disadvantage, combating failure in education and enhancing didactic approaches in adult education.
 As a project team, we believe that it is essential to focus on the skills of educators and the resources available to them if any real or significant progress is to be made with the most marginalised adults.

-Community learning festivals; eye-catching information campaigns; and new short bite-sized accredited learning resources; are all elements that will be included in the comprehensive development programme delivered by OutsideIN.
+Community learning festivals; eye-catching information campaigns; and new short bite-sized learning resources; are all elements that have been included in the comprehensive development programme delivered by OutsideIN.